jonandergomez/teaa_lab/lab_practices/pract_1/README.md

    corresponding to one cluster with respect to each digit.
 For instance:
    [conditional-probabilities-kmeans-10-0010.png](../../portal.dsic/examples/results.digits.train/conditional-probabilities-kmeans-10-0010.png)

+   Are you able to obtain some preliminary conclusions about the similarities between some digits whih are reflected, somehow, in the conditional probabilities?

 2. KMeans on UC13 dataset (applied to each patient individually):